ITAL 102 – The Florence Experience II

 Description

 The Florence Experience II is an interdisciplinary course in Italian language that builds on one semester of previous work.
-It focuses on achieving a post-basic level in cultural and linguistic-communicative competences regarding familiar matters, personal experiences, studies, work and daily routine, while introducing students to various relevant aspects of contemporary Florentine life and Italian culture.
+It focuses on achieving a post-basic level in cultural and linguistic-communicative competencies regarding familiar matters, personal experiences, studies, work, and daily routine while introducing students to various relevant aspects of contemporary Florentine life and Italian culture.
 Students thus develop communication skills both to easily understand and make themselves understood during interaction with native speakers.

 Learning Outcomes